 The effect of that explosion?
 You never know what you’re going to get.
 While you might feel euphoria after one use, after the other you may be depressed and despondent or even try to hurt yourself.
 This makes hallucinogens particularly dangerous and there seems to be no consistency between uses and users.
 At high doses and in conjunction with other sedatives, such as alcohol, hallucinogen usage can induce a coma.

 Interested in finding another and safer way to reach euphoria?
 Hallucinogen treatment programs help patients deal with the physical side effects of hallucinogen usage, and help patients on a path to safer ways to alter their consciousness.
 Don’t worry, we won’t make you watch “Dancing with the Stars” every night!

-Destination Hope: The Women’s Program is a full service drug, alcohol and dual diagnosis treatment facility in Florida for women with substance abuse issues.
-If you or a loved one is having problems with drugs or alcohol, please call us today at 1-866-808-7111.
+Destination Hope is a full-service drug, alcohol and dual diagnosis treatment facility in Florida for women with substance abuse issues.
+If you or a loved one is having problems with drugs or alcohol, please call us today.